How a Market Feasibility Study Differs From a Marketing Plan

 How to Identify Potential Customers, Clients, and Contract Sources

-Depending upon the nature of your business, it may not be possible to associate specific amounts of revenue with a particular market, but you can at least try to estimate the percentage of total revenue expected from each source.
-For example, if you plan to sell products to five specialty stores, list each store you plan to sell to, and a total overall revenue for a category "specialty stores" rather than an amount for each individual store.
+Depending on the nature of your business, it may not be possible to associate specific amounts of revenue with a particular market, but you can at least try to estimate the percentage of total revenue expected from each source.
+For example, if you plan to sell products to five specialty stores, list each store you plan to sell to, and total overall revenue for the specialty stores, rather than an amount for each individual store.